Sultanate of Deli: Territory

-In general, the sultanate's territory was divided into two, namely the Hilir region which was inhabited by Malay people who had been converted to Islam, and Hulu region which was inhabited by Karo tribes who mostly had not been converted to Islam or still held the faith of their ancestors.
+In general, the sultanate's territory was divided into two, namely the Hilir region which was inhabited by Malay people who had converted to Islam, and the Hulu region which was inhabited by the Karo tribes who mostly had not been converted to Islam or still held the faith of their ancestors.

 Governance system

-Since founded by Tuanku Sri Paduka Tuanku Gocah Pahlawan, the Sultanate of Deli already had Lembaga Datuk Berempat that served as a government advisory board.
-At that time, Lembaga Datuk Berempat consisted of four Karo Batak King that had supported Deli since its declaration as an independent kingdom.
-Lembaga Datuk Berempat also had a central role in the coronation ceremony of Deli sultans.
+Since founded by Gocah Pahlawan, the Sultanate of Deli already had a Lembaga Datuk Berempat that served as a government advisory board.
+At that time, the Lembaga Datuk Berempat posts consisted of four Karo Batak Kings that had supported Deli since its declaration as an independent kingdom.
+The Lembaga Datuk Berempat also had a central role in the coronation ceremony of the Deli sultans.

 As the supreme authority, the Sultan of Deli did not only perform his duties as a head of state and government, but also served as the chief of religious affairs as well as Malays custom chief.
 In executing his duty, the Sultan of Deli was aided by treasurer, harbormaster, and the imperial servants whom each have their specific roles and duties.

 During the Dutch colonial era, the governmental system of the Sultanate of Deli was tied through a political agreement.
 Sejarah Medan Tempo Doeloe (2007), written by Tengku Luckman Sinar, mentions that the political agreement between the Dutch and the Sultanate of Deli was divided into: